josefmonje/html-css-and-basic-bootstrap/chapter1.md

 ### Exercises

-Using HTML and CSS...
+Using HTML and CSS, Create...

-* Create a resume/C.V.
+* A resume/C.V.
-* Create a page showcasing any product
+* A page showcasing any product
-* Create a simple news site/blog linking to your own articles
+* A fictitious company website with about, contact, blog, products/services page

 ### Research